-One of the prerequisites for concluding such agreements is obtaining a IATA designator and 3-letter code which makes an airline recognizable to other airlines and airports.
+One of the prerequisites for concluding such agreements is obtaining an IATA designator and 3-letter code which makes an airline recognizable to other airlines and airports.
 This is acquired through membership in aviation organizations and associations, which will be discussed in more detail later on.

-Our national airline Air Serbia is member of two international organizations, the International Air Transport Association (IATA) and the Association of European Airlines (AEA).
+Our national airline Air Serbia is member of the International Air Transport Association (IATA).